 Louis Armstrong was a legendary, innovative trumpeter, a vocalist who had a profound impact on jazz singing, and a dynamic entertainer.
 He got a chance to showcase all these aspects of his talent in 28 full-length films and several short features between 1931 and 1969.

-We’ll celebrate Armstrong’s symbolic birthday this weekend with a program that includes music from the films
+We'll celebrate Armstrong's cinematic legacy with a program that includes music from the films

 - New Orleans

 - High Society